budgetzero/budgetzero/README.md

 # :warning: Known Issues (being worked on)
 - UI Inconsistencies (pop-up boxes, colors, etc)
-- Performance not optimized for large budgets (thousands of transactions)
+- Performance not tested for extremely large budgets (thousands of transactions)
 - Transfer transactions work but may be a bit buggy
 - Find a bug?
 Please [file an issue!](../../issues)